 My concern in all this is a desire to impart knowledge, something I have spent my life doing.
 (How well, others have to judge.)
 If someone knows a description of a pack of cards is inaccurate, then there is no problem, but I'm concerned about those who do not have the knowledge to make a proper assessment.
 It is unsafe to rely solely on the descriptions of sellers.
 (Do I notice a parallel here with the Brexit campaign?!)

-The prices being asked at the moment (2017) are in many cases ludicrous, whether fixed price or in auctions.
+The prices being asked at the moment (2018) are in many cases ludicrous, whether fixed price or in auctions.
 Common-or-garden packs have unrealistic price tags put on them.
 Dealers seem to think that collectors are simply greedy and will get excited if they see items in their collection go up and up in price.
 That assumes that the cards actually sell, of course.
 If I buy a pack for $300 one year and then the next year a similar one is on offer at $1,200, I'm afraid I don't get ecstatic with a lust for the money I seem to have made.
 Again the question is, does the pack actually sell for the asking price?
 Even if it does, what happens next time one comes on the market?
 I'm just a very difficult customer and intend to remain so!
+I hope there are many more like me!

 Tax records and similar sources of production levels